jdpieck/oasis-align/README.md

 "Oasis" as in a fertile spot in a desert, where water is found. -->

 # Future Work
+### Allow for Relative `grid.column-gutter` sizes
+Presently, I am unable to make the `grid.column-gutter`absolute using the `.to-absolute()` method.
+Including a relative length in `#set grid(column-gutter)` will throw an error.

 ### Skipping Close Approximations
 The function will skip over near-solutions under certain conditions.
 This is a consequence of the bisection method, which is great for finding exact solutions, but not approximations.
-To address this, a large portion of the code would need to be rewritten.
+To address this, a large portion of the code would likely need to be rewritten.

 In the mean time, you can get around this by playing with `int-frac`.